Suz/OzoneWeather/README.md

      To do this, I need to work more at combining the weather signals, possibly changing the model significantly.
 Thank goodness for git branches!
 - (I'd also like to build a mathematical model of the flow of vitaminD, and timing of different kinds of damage and repair in the skin), but that's a pretty significant academic project. or maybe it isn't.
 Should be a series of competing rate equations, some quite long (vitamin D storage)

+### Unit Testing
+One of the big holes in all this is that there are zero tests.
+That just isn't OK.
+The first step is to set up logic tests for my astronomy code.
+That should be straight forward.
+I set up XCTest following the directions from WWDC lcture, and created some tests.
+The first difficutly was that my test class wouldn't let me call any private methods in the class I'm testing.
+I don't want to move those function definitions into the public interface, and luckily there is another way:  create a category in your test class ([stackoverlfow](http://stackoverflow.com/a/1099281/962009) to the rescue again!).

+    // category used to test private methods
+    @interface OWSolarWrapper (Test)

+    // private functions from OWSolarWrapper.m
+    // date functions
+    -(NSNumber *) julianDateFor:(NSDate *)date;
+    -(NSNumber *) julianCenturyForJulianDate:(NSNumber *)julianDate;
+    -(NSNumber *) julianDateRelative2003For:(NSDate *)date;

+    // basic astronomy calcs
+    -(NSNumber *) equationOfTimeFor:(NSDate *)date;
+    -(NSDictionary *) solarParametersForDate:(NSDate *)date;

+    @end